 A little farther down the trail is the “High Rock” on the right, with part of a post-Revolution mill dam between it and the river.
 On Thursday, March 1, 1781, a few days after leaving Virginia, Greene’s army arrives by a wagon road on or near today’s High Rock Road from the northeast (your side of the river).
 The 1,400 regular Continental soldiers, and perhaps 600 part-time “militia” soldiers, set up a very temporary camp.
-It runs up to a mile in each direction along the river, probably on both sides.
+It probably runs along both sides of the road and spills out beside the river, the only water source.
 Most of the enlisted men apparently sleep in the open; Greene “had brought only a few wagons with him when he recrossed the Dan and only enough tents were carried to shelter the firearms in the event of a steady rain.”[a]
 A 1754 mill, probably closer to the sign, provides flour.

 Walk to the river by the mill dam.